-It's tempting to go to a speculative meeting with a prospect client when you know they haven't got the right budget to spend with you, but you really must learn to say no when it comes to time-wasters.
+It's tempting to go to a speculative meeting with a prospective client when you know they haven't got the right budget to spend with you, but you really must learn to say no when it comes to time-wasters.

-Don't feel guilty managing other people's expectations or turning them away.
-You're not letting them down, you're just doing what's right for you.
+Don't feel guilty about managing other people's expectations or turning them away.
+You're not letting them down; you're just doing what's right for you.
 Remember, this is business and saying no won't damage your reputation if you do it the right way.
 Here's a handy article on when and how to say 'no' when freelancing.

 Be disciplined with work

 Avoid stress by being disciplined.
 Find ways to stay organised, efficient and productive, so you make the most of your time each day.
 By having self-discipline, you'll ensure you're working to your optimum output, and you'll be ticking those projects off and firing out invoices without any hassle.
 Read this article on How to effectively manage your workload to help further.

 Why do the most demanding clients end up being the least profitable?
 How can those who take up so much of our time end up making us no money at all?
 It's a common issue for freelancers, but some clients are just not worth the hassle.

 Find out which ones are holding you back and get rid of them.
 But walk away professionally, so you don't burn any bridges.
 Here are some tips on how to spot demanding clients and some pointers on how to deal with them.